mendix/docs/APM/installation-steps.md

 ![](attachments/Installation_steps/Project_Settings_After_Startup.png)

-# Configure APMAgent.CompanyName constant
+# Configure APMAgent.CompanyName and APMAgent.AppName constants

-Set the name of you company in the constant.
-Do not change the constant in the model.
+Set the name of your company and app in the constants.

+**Note:** Do not change the constants in the model.
 Use the Modeler settings or the runtime settings for constants.
 After an upgrade the model constant gets overwritten.

 # Start the Modeler or the Runtime